How is a heritage listed place determined?

 The decision to list is not taken lightly.
 Over the last 30 years, we have conducted many heritage studies to help us identify the best examples of important heritage places - places considered special because they reflect our history and cultural identity.
 We did a heritage study in 1997 and many of the places identified are now listed as heritage items.

-Further information on the heritage significance of individual items, search the Newcastle Heritage Register.
+Further information on the heritage significance of individual items, search the State Heritage Inventory.

 Do I have to use a Heritage Architect?